 COMMENT: A skier or snowboarder who overtakes another is wholly responsible for completing that manoeuvre in such a way to cause no difficulty to the skier or snowboarder being overtaken.
 This responsibility rests with him until the overtaking manoeuvre has been completed.
-This rule applies even when overtaking a stationary skier or snowboarder.
+This rule applies even when overtaking a stationary skier, snowboarder or slope user.

 Skiers entering a marked run or setting off must look up and down the run to make sure that they can do so without endangering themselves or others.

 COMMENT: The development of carving skis and snowboards allows their users to carve and turn upwards on the slopes.
 Hence they move opposite to the general downhill traffic.
-They must, therefore, make sure in time that they can do so without endangering themselves and others.
+They must, therefore, make sure they can do so without endangering themselves and others.

 Unless absolutely necessary, skiers must avoid stopping on the piste in narrow places or where visibility is restricted.
 After a fall in such a place the skier must move clear of the piste as soon as possible.